AussieScorcher/BARS/README.md

 <details>
 <summary> How do I uninstall BARS client / plugin if I no longer need it? </summary>
 <br>
-<ul> <li> Navigate to your computer’s “Add/Remove Programs” window, search for BARS, and uninstall the relevant components. </li> </ul>
+<ul> <li> Navigate to your computer’s “Add/Remove Programs” window, search for BARS, and uninstall the relevant application. </li> </ul>
 <br>
 </details>